The first major review of our food system in 75 years.

 INDEPENDENT LEAD, NATIONAL FOOD STRATEGY

 No part of our economy matters more than food.
 It is vital for life, and for pleasure.
 It shapes our sense of family, community and nation: cooking and eating together is perhaps the defining communal act.
-The food system also provides jobs for one in eight of us.
+The food system also provides jobs for one in seven of us.

 Much of this is made possible by a free market that performs a million daily miracles, producing, exporting, importing, processing and serving up a dazzling variety of reasonably-priced foods in an abundance unimaginable to previous generations.